 Building an Information System to Protect Renters from Displacement

 Gentrification in Oakland has significantly impacted renters, who comprise 59 percent of households and pay some of the highest rents in the nation.
 Compounding the issue, a lack of robust data makes it difficult for policymakers to respond to unjust evictions and illegal rent increases.
-To address this problem, Oakland city council proposed the creation of a rental registry to capture ownership, rental, and occupancy data from rental units across the city, giving policymakers a valuable tool to develop evidence-based solutions to these issues.
+To address this problem, the Department of Housing and Community Development partnered with FUSE Executive Fellow Sonia Punjabi to develop a plan to launch a rent registry that would capture information about tenancies, rents, and rental units across the city.
+The rent registry, an online database, would allow the city’s rent adjustment program to collect data on rent-stabilized apartments, monitor compliance with city ordinances, monitor changes in tenancy and rents, and track allowable rent increases.